 The Compensation Committee is responsible for managing the compensation of our executive officers, including our named executive officers, in a manner consistent with our compensation philosophy.
 In accordance with the "controlled company" exception under the applicable listing standards of The NASDAQ Stock Market, our Compensation Committee is composed of two independent directors and two directors designated by our controlling stockholder, Total.
 We also have a Section 16/162(m) Subcommittee of the Compensation Committee consisting solely of independent directors available to approve certain compensation matters in accordance with Section 162(m) of the Code and Rule 16b-3 of the Exchange Act.
 The Compensation Committee establishes our compensation philosophy and objectives and annually reviews and, as necessary and appropriate, adjusts each named executive officer's compensation.
-Consistent with its philosophy, the Compensation Committee offered our named executive officers total target compensation opportunities ranging from the 50th percentile to the 75th percentile of our peer group of companies (as further described below) during fiscal 2016.
+The Compensation Committee offered our named executive officers total target compensation opportunities ranging from the 25th percentile to the 75th percentile of our peer group of companies (as further described below) during fiscal 2017.
+In general, the Compensation Committee's philosophy is to set total target compensation between the 50th percentile and 75th percentile of our peer group; certain exceptions in fiscal 2017 are detailed in "Benchmarking" below.
 When determining appropriate compensation for the named executive officers, the Compensation Committee considered the advice of an independent compensation consultant, recommendations from management and internal compensation specialists, practices of companies within our peer group, our performance, our business plan and individual performance.
-As part of this process, the compensation consultant prepared a competitive analysis of our compensation program, and management presented its recommendations regarding base salary, time- and performance-based equity awards and performance targets under our 2016 Annual Bonus Program and Executive Semi-Annual Bonus Plan to the Compensation Committee for its review and consideration.
-The Compensation Committee accepts, rejects, or accepts as modified, management's various recommendations regarding compensation for the named executive officers other than our Chief Executive Officer.
+As part of this process, the compensation consultant prepared a competitive analysis of our compensation program, and management presented its recommendations regarding base salary, time- and performance-based equity awards and performance targets under our 2017 Annual Bonus Programs and Executive Semi-Annual Bonus Plan to the Compensation Committee for its review and consideration.
+The Compensation Committee accepts, rejects, or accepts as modified, management's various recommendations regarding compensation for the named executive officers other than our Chief Executive

+Officer.
 The Compensation Committee also approves, after modification, management's recommendations on various performance targets and milestones.
 The Compensation Committee met without our Chief Executive Officer when reviewing and establishing his compensation.